shadiakiki1986/chemlambda-moves-illustrated/README.md

 [![Binder](https://beta.mybinder.org/badge.svg)](https://mybinder.org/v2/gh/shadiakiki1986/chemlambda-notebooks/master)

+Chemlambda is: Artificial chemistry based on graph rewrites

 Repository of jupyter notebooks illustrating chemlambda rewrites with dot files and graphs

 Click on the notebook files to view them in the browser.